vand3rlinden/MDO-Azure-Automation/README.md

 If you let your IT administrators disable the Shared Mailbox identities they created, it would be simple to forget.
 The key is to delegate this task to Azure Automation, using a system assigned managed identity.

 ### Automate DKIM Key Rotation with Azure Automation
-DKIM keys, acting as digital signatures for email integrity, need periodic rotation to minimize the risk of compromise.
-The recommended frequency, is every six months, with the rotation interval tied to the key length—shorter intervals for shorter key lengths.
-This practice helps defend against potential attacks targeting publicly published DKIM keys.
+DKIM keys, which act as digital signatures for email integrity, must be rotated periodically to minimize the risk of compromise.
+The recommended frequency is every six months, with the rotation interval tied to the key length - shorter intervals for shorter key lengths.
+This practice helps defend against potential attacks that target publicly released DKIM keys.

 - [Importance of Automated DKIM Key Rotation on dmarcian](https://dmarcian.com/rotate-dkim-key/)